willdot/willdot.github.io/_posts/2019-07-31-28PennySavingsAppPt1.md

 #### All the pieces of the puzzle

-I now have all the functions I need to make this work, so I now crete an exportable function, that accepts a start and end date and returns a calculated figure.
+I now have all the functions I need to make this work, so I now create an exportable function, that accepts a start and end date and returns a calculated figure.
 I also add in a check, to make sure that the start date, isn't after the end date....

 ``` go
 // ErrStartDateAfterEndDate is for when user tries to use a start date that is after the end date